mco-gh/mco.dev/content/post/leadership.md

 +++

 We should all try to be leaders, right?
-Not necessarily, but we can and should be great followers when we find a cause to believe in.
-In only three minutes, Derek Sivers reveals the secret to building a movement, in the unlikeliest of places: a rock concert.
+Not necessarily, but we can and should be great followers when we find a cause to believe in.<!--more-->

+In just three minutes, Derek Sivers reveals the secret to building a movement, in the unlikeliest of places: a rock concert.
 If you've ever wanted to start or join a movement, watch this short video.